luyadev/luya/docs/guide/install-windows.md

 Now the database connection inside the `configs/env-local-db.php` file needs to fit your mysql servers configuration.
 It´s recommend to open all config files once to change values and understand the behavior.
 In order to understand the config files read more in the [environment configs section](install-configs.md).
-After successfully setting up your database connection, you have to reopen your terminal and change into your project directory and excute the **luya** binary files which has been installed into your vendor folder by composer as described in the follwing.
+After successfully setting up your database connection you have to reopen your terminal and **change into your project directory and excute the console command at `public_html` folder**

 > `php` command is available if you already add your php.exe path on your system environment variable